Student living in Melbourne

 Events and activities

 A short distance from Melbourne is the Yarra Valley and numerous national parks, full of iconic Australian wildlife and beautiful nature walks.
 Take a trip to the beach at St Kilda and visit the restored Luna Park amusement park.
 You can also take in some of the city's annual sporting events, such as the Australian Open Tennis Championships in January and the Melbourne Cup, which is a popular horse racing event in November.
 It is also marked by a public holiday in the state of Victoria.
+Other international events include the Australian Formula 1 Grand Prix and the AFL Grand Final.

 Public Transport Victoria operate public transport services in Melbourne.
 The easiest and most cost effective way to get around Melbourne is on public transport.
 We recommend you purchase a Myki card when you arrive, which can be used on buses, trains and trams in the greater Melbourne area.
 You can buy a Myki card at the major train stations in Melbourne and at selected retailers.